ejduwell/pipeCleaner/README.md

 % Add it to your MATLAB path:
 addpath(genpath('~/Documents/MATLAB/pipeCleaner'))
 savepath

+% Note: to add this to your MATLAB path "permenantly", paste
+% the "addpath" command above into your startup.m file.
+% (startup.m is typically located in "~/Documents/MATLAB".
+% If you don't have one already, you can create one there,
+% and it will run everytime you open MATLAB)
 ```

 Alternatively, download the ZIP from GitHub, extract it into your MATLAB path.